File a Financial Aid Appeal

 Q. What is Satisfactory Academic Progress (SAP)?

-A. All students receiving federal Title IV aid (Federal Pell Grant, Federal SEOG, Federal Work-Study, Federal Direct Loan, and funds from other federal or state administered program) are required by federal law to be achieving Satisfactory Academic Progress in order to be eligible to receive financial aid.
-Schools are allowed to establish their own SAP policies, but once established all students must be held to this standard.
+A. All students receiving federal Title IV aid (Federal Pell Grant, Federal SEOG, Federal Work-Study, Federal Direct Loan, and funds from other federal or state-administered programs) are required by federal law to be achieving Satisfactory Academic Progress in order to be eligible to receive financial aid.
+Schools are allowed to establish their own SAP policies, but once established, all students must be held to this standard.

 Q. What is PCC’s SAP policy?

 A. PCC’s SAP policy has 3 components:

 1. Students must pass 67% of all credits attempted (For example, A student who has attempted 24 credit hours must have passed at least 16.08 credits: 24 X 67% = 16.08.)
 This includes all credit hours on the PCC transcript, whether or not the student received financial aid while attempting those credits.
 It also includes all transfer credits accepted by PCC (transfer work is included in both the credits attempted and credits completed calculation).